Hashem Gharaibeh

+Biography

-Professional life
+Early life and education

 Hashem Gharaibeh was born in the Jordanian city of Irbid on January 1, 1953.
-He completed his high school education and graduated from the High School of Irbid for Boys in 1970.
-Then, he obtained a Bachelor’s in Medical Laboratory Sciences in Iraq, and he obtained another Bachelor’s in Economy from Yarmouk University in 1990.
+He completed his high school education and graduated from the Irbid High School for Boys in 1970.
+Then, he obtained a Bachelor's in Medical Laboratory Sciences in Iraq, and another Bachelor's in Economy from Yarmouk University in 1990.

+Arrests

 He was arrested in 1977 for being a member of the Communist Party, and he was sentenced for ten years in prison before getting released in 1985 following an amnesty.
 He was arrested again in 1989 for five months in the Swaqa prison in Jordan.

+Career

 Gharaibeh was the editor for the magazine Baraʿimu Amman (Buds of Amman) published by Amman Safety.
 He was also the editorial director for (Wisam) magazine published by the Jordanian Ministry of Culture.
 Then, he was appointed the director of the Cultural Department in Irbid.
 Gharaibeh is also a member of the Jordanian Writers Association and was elected for a number of its administrative positions.